 The top incoming freshmen are invited to participate in the James Scholar program.
 These students are notified of their designation with a letter from the dean of the college.
 Continuing or transfer students with a 3.5 cumulative and semester grade point average may self nominate.
 Certified James Scholars must continue to meet program requirements each academic year to remain in good standing.

-To be certified as a James Scholar each year, students must complete at least two honors courses (freshman are only required to complete one) during the academic year and earn a 3.5 cumulative and semester grade point average and complete 14 graded hours (Freshman only are required to have 12 graded hours after the fall semester).
+To be certified as a James Scholar each year, students must complete at least two honors courses during the academic year, earn a 3.5 cumulative and yearly grade point average, and complete 14 graded hours.
 At the end of each academic year, the transcripts of James Scholars are examined to determine if these criteria have been fulfilled.

 Commencement and Convocation